The-Balance-FFXIV/balance-static/content/jobs/tanks/gunbreaker/basic-guide.md

 **Aurora**

 200 potency Heal over Time (HoT) for 18 seconds.
 1200 potency heal total.
 60 second cooldown.
 Can be used on self or a target party member in a 30y range. \
-2 Charges at Lvl.
-84\
+Two charges at level 84\
 CD: 60s per charge

 ![Camouflage](/img/jobs/tanks/gunbreaker/Camouflage.png)